Do Go On - 533 - El Chupacabra

 That's a fucking fantastic question.

-Because it's fun, and that's what this is.
+And that's what this is.

-and I know he's with you
+And I know he's with here.

-I had one head full of Skittles
+I had one head full of Skittles.

-oh I'm trying to think of something here
+I'm trying to think of something here.

-like the best I could do
+Like, the best I could do was come up with like,

-Ellen's lollies chabra
+Ellen's lollies chabra.

-is what I'm going with there
+Is what I'm going with there?

-a more specific
+Is that a more specific lollipop?

-Choppa chop.
+Chapa chop.

 Yes.

-El Chubacabra.
+El chubacabra.

-That's what we're talking about to.
+That's what we're talking about tonight.

 Nice.

-Well, are you sure it's not Ellen's lollies, Gibra?
+Well, are you sure it's not

-I mean, that's not bad because the El Chupacabra.
+I mean, that's not bad

 You're being so generous.